lzha97/Information-Retrieval-System/README.md

 # Query-Expansion-IR-System
 Basic IR system with search result improvement mechanism based on user relevance feedback

-Stored the Google Search Engine ID and the Google API Key as environment variables in .bashrc file
+Pass in the Google Search Engine ID and the Google API Key as arguments to the script

 ### Dependencies
 Easier to keep the json-20140107.jar file in the same folder as the IR_model class.